For a well-rounded meal that keeps you full, try these 16 tasty side dishes for tilapia. From mac & cheese to lemon rice, the options are endless.

 For my grilled tilapia, I love making a broccoli and tortellini salad because the textures of the vegetable, pasta, and fish contrast each other very well.

-To make the pasta salad, just combine blanched broccoli, tortellini, red onions, raisins, sunflower seeds, and bacon bits.
+To make this pasta salad, just combine blanched broccoli, tortellini, red onions, raisins, sunflower seeds, and bacon bits.

 For the dressing, combine mayo, sugar, and vinegar for a simple yet delicious vinaigrette.